 Originally the topic for this post was set to be entirely different.
 As I began composing it, I opened up with an apology and explanation for my absence.
 And it was here that I found myself contemplating such thoughts.
 Mainly on the basis of why it is that we feel overly compelled to apologise and justify the humble action of needing a creative interval.

-Aside from algorithm bashings (one I am known to partake in over on Twitter) there is another trend sweeping through influencers and creators alike and that is to step away from social media.
+Aside from algorithm bashings (one I am known to partake in over on Twitter) there is another trend sweeping through influencers and creators alike and that is to step away from social media for a “creative interval”.
 Most without warning, because life.
 But also that need to break free from its all consuming clutches.
 The fervent need to disconnect your mind, body and soul from social media is becoming something of a metaphorical pandemic.
 As it continues to expand and devour, so does our ever changing role in it.
 From sponsored opportunities to that need to remain relevant and to perpetually grow ones following.
 This can be very much taxing mentally as well as emotionally especially as we attempt to balance this with everyday life.
 Seemingly the need to free ourselves from time to time is only inevitable.

 So why do we feel compelled to justify a leave of absence?